voideditor/void/README.md

 To contribute, see [TODO](TODO)!

-See the [linemage extension](https://github.com/linemagedev/linemage/tree/main/extensions/linemage) for where most of LineMage's code lives and .
+Most of LineMage's code lives in [TODO](https://github.com/linemagedev/linemage/tree/main/extensions/linemage).

 # To contribute